wp-plugins/maxgalleria/readme.txt

 == Frequently Asked Questions ==

 = Does MaxGalleria come with documentation? =
 Yes.
-All documentation, which includes QuickStart Guides and developer hooks references, [can be found here](http://maxgalleria.com/documentation/).
+All documentation, which includes QuickStart Guides and developer hooks references, [can be found here](http://maxgalleria.com/documentation/?utm_source=wordpress&utm_medium=mgrepo&utm_content=found-here&utm_campaign=plugin).

 = Do I have to buy any of the addons to fully enjoy MaxGalleria? = No. The MaxGalleria core plugin contains plenty of functionality to keep even the most die-hard gallery user happy.
-But for those looking to enhance their gallery experience, [MaxGalleria addons](http://maxgalleria.com/shop/category/addons/) are the perfect choice.
+But for those looking to enhance their gallery experience, [MaxGalleria addons](http://maxgalleria.com/shop/category/addons/?utm_source=wordpress&utm_medium=mgrepo&utm_content=maxgalleria-addons&utm_campaign=plugin) are the perfect choice.

 == Changelog ==

+= 2.2.2 =
+* Added hidden saves_count field back in with the template option.
+* Removed unnecessary wpdb->prepare statement when activating with multisite.
+* Used esc_attr in Image Tiles and Video Tiles templates for alt and title attributes.

 = 2.2.1 =
 * Fixed issue where importing galleries from NextGEN resulted in no images being displayed.